wynnteo/elasticsearch_course_search/README.md

-# 📚 Course Search and Recommendation Engine using Elasticsearch and Django
+# 📚 Creating a Powerful Course Search and Recommendation Using Elasticsearch I

 In today's digital learning landscape, users expect fast, intelligent, and typo-tolerant search experiences when exploring online courses.
 This project demonstrates how to build a robust course search and recommendation engine using **Elasticsearch**, **Django**, and **MySQL**.